melecouvreur/kidslib-feature-ext/READMEFeatureExt.md

     - `DashBoard` page "/".
 This page renders the `Auth` component.

   - **Private**
     - `PrivateRoute` component "/private".
 This protects the below/nested pages.
 Users can only only access these pages when logged in.
-Once logged in, this component also renders the `navbar` component across below/nested pages.
+Once logged in, this component also renders the `NavBar` component across below/nested pages.
       - `Home` page "/private".
 This page renders the `MyLibraryWidget` and `Search` components.
       - `MyLibraryView` page "private/mylibrary"
       - `BookDetailView` page "private/mylibrary/${bookId}".
 This page renders the `StarRating` component.